#5074

 The game should ask to confirm when you try to throw something that is not intended to be thrown (for example, if you unwielded your bow and are now trying to throw arrows).

-Sitting on a trap will trigger the trap while ignoring any magic resistance you have, so that you don’t have to disrobe.
+Sitting on a trap should trigger the trap while ignoring any magic resistance you have, so that you don’t have to disrobe.

-If the hero has see invisible while ascending, swap the line “An invisible choir sings, and you are bathed in radiance…” out for some other YAFM.
+If the hero has see invisible while ascending, the line “An invisible choir sings, and you are bathed in radiance…” should be swapped out for some other YAFM.
 Perhaps even something as subtle as “A visible choir”.

-If you ascend with your alignment mismatching your align0 (meaning you changed alignment at some point), your game-end reason is recorded as “ascended in dishonor”.
+If you ascend with your alignment mismatching your align0 (meaning you changed alignment at some point), your game-end reason should be recorded as “ascended in dishonor”.

 The game should allow you to reread a spellbook and relearn the spell whenever you want.
 The prompt should be “You know [spell] quite well already.
 Read the book anyway? (yn)”

-Any gaze attack which is prevented by blindness (one which is visual in nature) is prevented by hallucination, or at least the effects are reduced or mitigated.
+Any gaze attack which is prevented by blindness (one which is visual in nature) should be prevented by hallucination, or at least the effects are reduced or mitigated.
 Possibly archons’ blinding gaze should be exempted from this, with the hallucinatory message being “The power of the Aurora overwhelms you!”